AgoraDoc/dita-guide-reuse/out/markdown/live-streaming/unity/get-started.md

 This section provides additional information for your reference.

--   Agora provides an open source sample project  on GitHub for your reference.
+-   Agora provides an open source sample project [Agora-Unity-Quickstart](https://github.com/AgoraIO/Agora-Unity-Quickstart) on GitHub for your reference.

--   In addition to integrating the Agora Video SDK through Unity Asset Store, you can also manually download the Agora Video SDK:
+-   In addition to integrating the SDK through Unity Asset Store, you can also manually download the Agora SDK:

-    -   Go to [SDK Downloads](https://docs.agora.io/en/All/downloads?platform=Unity), download the Agora Video SDK.
+    -   Go to [SDK Downloads](https://docs.agora.io/en/All/downloads?platform=Unity), download the Agora SDK.
 When the download completes, extract the files from the downloaded SDK package.

     -   Copy the `Plugins` subfolder from the `samples/Hello-Video-Unity-Agora/Assets/AgoraEngine` directory of the downloaded SDK to the `Assets` subfolder of your project.

 **Note:**

 -   Android or iOS developers using Unity Editor for macOS or Windows must also copy the macOS or the x86/X86\_64 subfolder to the specified directory.
 -   iOS developers also need to copy the `BL_BuildPostProcess.cs` file from the `samples/Hello-Video-Unity-Agora/Assets/AgoraEngine/Editor` directory.